infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 	//...
 ```

-> Both PHP and JS have the same helpers to make writing code for editor and front view as identical as possible.
+> Both PHP and JS have the same helpers to make writing code for editor and front view as similar as possible.

 ### Adding options
 After adding these snippets, you should already see that your block is using the blue color theme, which we defined as the default value for `quoteColorTheme` in the manifest.
 We want to have an easy way to change the color theme in the editor.
 Now we'll add a new option which will do just that.